During the spring, I get a lot of questions about when to wean baby goats. And, as usual, the answer is…it depends.

 So it’s my goal to prevent stress as much as possible before selling a baby goat, because I want to set them up for success in their new home, not sickness.

-In other words, baby goats are extremely stressed at weaning.
+Baby goats are extremely stressed at weaning.
 It’s probably one of the most stressful moments in a goat’s life.
 Overcoming that moment takes a lot out of the baby.
 And in that same vein, leaving home and joining a new herd is equally stressful.

 With that being said, I do not sell a baby goat until I am comfortable with its weight and health.